And he was transfigured before them; his face shone like the sun and his clothes became white as light.Matthew 17:2

 The Fruit of the Mystery is Adoration

-If you enjoyed these meditations with a focus on the fruits of the Luminous mysteries, click here to read another set of meditations on the Luminous mysteries.
-Meditate on the fruits of the Joyful Mysteries here!
-Meditations on the fruits of the other Mysteries of the Rosary are coming soon!
+If you enjoyed these meditations with a focus on the fruits of the Luminous mysteries, click here to read another set of meditations on the Luminous Mysteries.
+Check out reflections on the fruits of the Joyful Mysteries, the fruits of the Sorrowful Mysteries, and the fruits of the Glorious Mysteries.

 Click the links below to visit Radiant with Joy’s social media and Etsy Shop!